 Face Nod Action: The ambassador's two guards, just before firing on the police.

-Fake Memories: A man's entire past (including his family) is revealed to be implanted by hackers.
+Fake Memories: A man's entire past (including his family) is revealed to have been implanted by hackers.
 He's grief-stricken when he finds out.

 Fantastic Racism: When the Puppet Master requests asylum, the response of the government officials is to deny it's a sentient being, though it clearly is.
-Interestingly, cyborgs seem to suffer no such discrimination, only androids (most likely, because cyborgs are human, but androids are artificial).
+Interestingly, cyborgs seem to suffer no such discrimination, only androids (most likely because cyborgs are human in spite of their modifications, but androids are artificial).

 Hearing Voices: When both Motoko and Batou hear the voice of the Puppet Master reciting the passage from The Bible, "But for now we see through a glass darkly".
 He uneasily asks her if she's the one who said it.